Language: EN

 }

-Clearing the entire dictionary
+Clearing the Entire Dictionary

 ages.Clear();

-Useful properties and methods of Dictionary<TKey, TValue>
+Useful Properties and Methods of Dictionary<TKey, TValue>

-Count property
+Count Property

 The Count property returns the number of key-value pairs in the dictionary:

-int numberOfElements = ages.Count;
+int quantity = ages.Count;

-ContainsKey method
+ContainsKey Method

 The ContainsKey method checks if a specific key is present in the dictionary:

-bool containsJuan = ages.ContainsKey("Juan");
+bool containsLuis = ages.ContainsKey("Luis");

-ContainsValue method
+ContainsValue Method

 The ContainsValue method checks if a specific value is present in the dictionary: